ktorz-net/libbbmm/BOARD.md

 ## On the fire:

 - Bugs on BbMm Probabilities
+- Create `newDistritutionEquiprobable`, test it and add it in `BmCondition_initializeEquiprobable`
 - Reactivate bbmm-models
 	* `BmModel`-> BmProcess  (`<State, Action, Shift, transition, reward>`)
 	* BmFunction -> BmTree selector and values[] (opt).